jkulak/webascrazy-blog/content/post/setting-up-python-development-environment-on-mac.md

 `docker run -it --rm -v /Users/jdoe/code:/src/ jkulak/python-dev python /src/hello.py`

 The `-v` command mounts the local directory in r/w mode.
 Deleting things from inside th container form a mounted directory will, of coruse, remove it from your local directory.

-## Code editor

-My code editor of choice of programming in Python is Atom by Github.com

-## Using Docker

-...

 ## Where to learn Python programming